 This method worked wonders for me.
 Within two months, I was able to afford the roundtrip ticket from Manila, Philippines to Hanoi, Vietnam and within 4 months, I have as much as Php 30,000 that will serve as my pocket money during my 8 day stay in Vietnam.

 You can also do another budgeting rule by yourself.
 Another known method is the 50 30 20 rule.
 50% for the basic expenses, 30% savings and 20% for luxuries.

 Would I do it again?

 Heck yes!
 Budgeting can be hard at the beginning but the results are rewarding.
 You just need a little bit of discipline and determination to make it happen.
-Now that finally I was able to have an experience and I couldn’t wait for more adventures.
-I currently have two upcoming international trips that I booked now this year and I am excited about it!
+Through this method, I was able to travel solo in around Taiwan then Bangkok, Thailand!
+Now that finally, I was able to have an experience, I couldn’t wait for more adventures.

 Related Post: How Can I Afford to Travel Several Times a Year